vojtasvoboda/oc-reviews-plugin/README.md

 ## Show reviews

 Just place component Reviews to your page.
-You can also use `reviews.reviews` to access component data.

 ```
 [reviews]
 ==
-{% if reviews.reviews is not empty %}
+{% if reviews is not empty %}
 <div class="reviews">
     <h3>What our customers say about us?</h3>
     <div class="stories">